Aliases for KCNQ2 Gene

 GeneCards Summary for KCNQ2 Gene

 KCNQ2 (Potassium Voltage-Gated Channel Subfamily Q Member 2) is a Protein Coding gene.
-Diseases associated with KCNQ2 include Epileptic Encephalopathy, Early Infantile, 7 and Seizures, Benign Neonatal, 1.
-Among its related pathways are Potassium Channels and Interaction between L1 and Ankyrins.
-GO annotations related to this gene include ion channel activity and potassium channel activity.
+Diseases associated with KCNQ2 include Epileptic Encephalopathy, Early Infantile, 7 and Seizures, Benign Familial Neonatal, 1.
+Among its related pathways are Developmental Biology and Interaction between L1 and Ankyrins.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and potassium channel activity.
 An important paralog of this gene is KCNQ3.

 UniProtKB/Swiss-Prot for KCNQ2 Gene